infogulch/xtemplate/README.md

 xtemplate is designed to treat the files in the templates directory as relatively static. *Consider the templates directory to be your **application definition***.
-Though, any time a file under the templates directory is modified then the server will quickly reload (likely faster than you can hit F5) and can be configured to automatically refresh browser clients making the development experience very snappy.
+When a file under the templates directory is modified the server will quickly reload and can be configured to automatically refresh browser clients making the development experience very snappy.
 Templates can have dynamic access to a directory in the local filesystem if you set set the "context path" config item (ideally pointed to a different directory than the templates directory).

 When [`Build(config)`](build.go) is called, xtemplate recursively scans all files in the templates directory: